cliosight/Docs/README.md

 }
 ```
 ## Example of a Job - Managing free tier users of a SaaS platform <a name="job_example"></a>
-Let's consider a simple application that notifies trial users of a SaaS product.
+Let's consider a simple application that notifies trial users of a SaaS product - Meeting Scheduler Portal.
 As an admin, I need to send notifications everyday through email.

 ## JSON body of a Workflow <a name="workflow"></a>
 A workflow in Cliosight is an aggregation of interconnected jobs and triggers.
-Since it can only be configured for a single datasource, fetching data from others has to be carried out through utility jobs.
+Since it can only be configured for a single datasource, fetching data from others has to be carried out through other utility jobs.

 ## Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
 Consider the sales funnel that comprises sending promotional emails.
 We need to contact existing or potential customers on certain events at regular intervals.